JamesSewter/Northcoders-News-API/README.md

 ---
 ## Feedback
 Please feel free to give feedback via LinkedIn [here](https://www.linkedin.com/in/james-sewter/).
-This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)
+This project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)